Eugène Marais: Legacy

-Marais' work as a naturalist, although by no means trivial (he was one of the first scientists to practise ethology and was repeatedly acknowledged as such by Robert Ardrey and others), gained less public attention and appreciation than his literary work.
+Marais's work as a naturalist, although by no means trivial (he was one of the first scientists to practise ethology and was repeatedly acknowledged as such by Robert Ardrey and others), gained less public attention and appreciation than his literary work.
 He discovered the Waterberg Cycad, which was named after him (Encephalartos eugene-maraisii).
 He was the first person to study the behaviour of wild primates, and his observations continue to be cited in contemporary evolutionary biology.
 He is among the greatest of the Afrikaner poets and remains one of the most popular, although his output was not large.
-Opperman described him as the first professional poet in Afrikaans; Marais believed that poetic craft was every bit as important as inspiration.
-Along with J.H.H. de Waal and G.S.
-Preller, he was a leading light in the Second Afrikaans Language Movement in the period immediately after the Second Boer War, which ended in 1902.
+Opperman described him as the first professional poet in Afrikaans; Marais believed that craft was as important as inspiration for poetry.
+Along with J. H. H. de Waal and G. S. Preller, he was a leading light in the Second Afrikaans Language Movement in the period immediately after the Second Boer War, which ended in 1902.
 Some of his finest poems deal with the wonders of life and nature, but he also wrote about his own inexorable death.
 Marais was isolated due to some of his beliefs.
-He was a self-confessed pantheist and claimed that the only time he entered church buildings was for weddings.
-An assessment of Marais' status as an Afrikaner hero was published by historian Sandra Swart.
+He was a self-confessed pantheist and claimed that the only time he entered a church was for weddings.
+An assessment of Marais's status as an Afrikaner hero was published by historian Sandra Swart.

 Marais was also fascinated by the folklore, cultures, and traditions of the Bantu peoples of the rural Transvaal; this is often seen in poems such as "Die Dans van die Reën" (The Dance of the Rain).

-Since his death by his own hand, Eugène Marais has been cited as the prototype of the many dissident Afrikaans-speaking poets, writers, and intellectuals in South Africa under apartheid (1948-1994).
-At the beginning of his 1982 book, The Adversary Within: Dissident Writers in Afrikaans, Jack Cope explained that the famous confrontation between Eugène Marais and Rev. A.J.
-Louw is symptomatic of a much wider dispute in Afrikaner culture.
+Since his death, Eugène Marais has been cited as the prototype of the many dissident Afrikaans-speaking poets, writers, and intellectuals in South Africa under apartheid (1948–1994).
+At the beginning of his 1982 book, The Adversary Within: Dissident Writers in Afrikaans, Jack Cope explained that the famous confrontation between Eugène Marais and Rev. A. J. Louw is symptomatic of a much wider dispute in Afrikaner culture.

 Many highly important figures in Afrikaans literature during the Apartheid felt similarly, according to André Brink, "torn between attachment to their language, situation, and people on the one hand and their desire to bring about innovations, which are rejected or misunderstood.
-The writers find themselves too far ahead of their people and may become isolated, aliens in their own land - the fate of Eugène Marais."
+The writers find themselves too far ahead of their people and may become isolated, aliens in their own land – the fate of Eugène Marais."

 Poetry translations

+Winternag

-The following translation of Marais' "Winternag" is by J. W. Marchant:
+The following translation of Marais's "Winternag" is by J. W. Marchant: